-PTE could prove the first score was calculated according to the following formula: ((number of "yes" x2) + (number of "partial" x1)/(total possible sum (28) - (number of "not applicable" x2)). \Significance with p < 0.05 comparing baseline and final values within each treatment group. \\Significance with p < 0.05 comparing placebo and BPF group after intervention.
+PTE construction that we can also used of the following formula: ((number of "yes" x2) + (number of "partial" x1)/(total possible sum (28) - (number of "not applicable" x2)).
+Significance with p < 0.05 comparing baseline and final values within each treatment group.
+Significance with p < 0.05 comparing placebo and BPF group after intervention.